ArtS/arts.github.com/_posts/2014-10-15-using-simple-drop-down-lists-in-ASP-NET-MVC.md

 properly show enums in readable form in a drop down list, how to specify a default "Please Select" text and how to get selected enum value in the controller.

-Next, sign up to my **Untangling ASP.NET MVC** mailing list and learn how to tackle the complexity of ASP.NET MVC with ease, save yourself hours of wasted time and frustration and become a better person overall.
+Next, sign up to my mailing list **Untangling .NET** and learn how to tackle the complexity of ASP.NET MVC with ease, save yourself hours of wasted time and frustration and become a better person overall.
 I never spam, period.